ibm-cloud-docs/account/eu_hipaa_supported.md

 # Enabling EU and HIPAA supported settings
 {: #eu-hipaa-supported}

-If you're the account owner, you can enable your {{site.data.keyword.cloud}} account to be EU supported and HIPAA supported.
-You might choose to enable the EU Supported setting, for example, if you use resources to process personal data for European citizens.
-And you might choose to enable the HIPAA Supported setting if you plan to include Protected Health Information (PHI) in HIPAA-enabled services.
+If you're the account owner, you can enable your {{site.data.keyword.cloud}} account to be EU supported, Financial Services Validated designated, and HIPAA supported.
+You can enable the EU Supported setting, for example, if you use resources to process personal data for European citizens.
+You can enable the Financial Services Validated setting to include and manage regulated financial services information.
+And, you can enable the HIPAA Supported setting if you plan to include Protected Health Information (PHI) in HIPAA-enabled services.
 {:shortdesc}